| Here is the

 norms of communication because there is no desire to

 communicate.
 It’s all about personal reflection.
+In some ways it

 reminds us of the handwriting of Leonardo Da Vinci who used